 New research reveals that up to 60 per cent of online shoppers want a better internet experience, and cheaper delivery and returns if they are to increase their online purchases into new product categories.

 More than 40 per cent of consumer have never purchased jewellery, hardware or appliances online.
+So, what can be done to enhance retail merchandising online?

 The findings come from a survey of an independent, nationally representative panel of 1021 Australians – who shopped at least three times in the last six months – commissioned by parcel delivery service CouriersPlease (CP).